Vessel-App/vessel-cli/readme.md

 ## What?

-Installing tons of development stuff onto laptop sucks.
+Installing tons of development stuff onto your workstation sucks.
 Let's not but say we did.

 This project: